How to Become a Registered Social Security Analyst

 - Are a FINRA registered securities professional or advisor

-- Are a CPA, a CFP®, an EA, a lawyer or have another professional license issued by a state agency
+- Are a CPA, a CFP, an EA, a lawyer or have another professional license issued by a state agency

-Professionals that wish to obtain their RSSA credential designation are first registered with NARSSA as Associate Members.
+Individuals that wish to obtain their RSSA credential designation are first registered with NARSSA as Associate Members.
 Associate Members are provided access to the entire educational platform which includes the five-module self-study training program.
 The completion of this program is a prerequisite to sitting for the national RSSA Final Exam and becoming a Registered Member of NARSSA.
-Becoming a Registered Social Security Analyst is not a requirement of membership.
-Professionals may sign up for access to the educational study platform for continuing education purposes, to learn about Social Security laws and strategies.
+Becoming a Registered Social Security Analyst is not a requirement of Associate Membership.
+Many professionals may sign up for access to the educational platform for continuing education purposes only or to learn about Social Security laws and strategies.
 Associate Members that proceed to take the RSSA Final Exam will be required after passing to pay annual dues as Registered Members of NARSSA for the right to use the RSSA credential designation.

-Step 2: The 5-Module Self-Study Tutorial Course
+Step 2: The 5-Module Self-Study Program

-Before you can take the RSSA® Competency Final Exam, an Associate Member must first pass all five self-study modules which must be taken in a specific order.
+Before you can take the RSSA Final Exam, an Associate Member must first pass all five self-study modules which must be taken in a specific order.
 The modules are designed so that you can study and pass them at your own pace.
 It is estimated it will take you 15-25 hours to take these modules.
 Each module is divided into chapters.
 You must take the chapters in order.
 Each chapter will have practice questions, which you must answer.

 Each module will have its own exam of 40 multiple-choice questions.
 To pass the module exam, you must answer at least 30 of the 40 questions correctly.
 Module exams are open-book and have no time limit.
 You cannot begin the next module until you pass the exam of the previous module.

-Step 3: The RSSA® Competency Final Exam
+Step 3: The RSSA Final Exam

-The RSSA® Competency Final Exam is a two-part exam.
-Part I includes 80 multiple-choice questions, and Part II includes two case studies with 20 multiple-choice questions each whereby Associate Members are required to use financial software to generate what-if scenarios for maximizing a client's Social Security benefits.
+The RSSA Final Exam is a two-part exam.
+Part I includes 80 multiple-choice questions, and Part II includes two case studies with 20 multiple-choice questions each whereby Associate Members are required to use financial software to generate what-if scenarios for maximizing clients' Social Security benefits.
 Associate Members are provided access to this software and learn to use it in Module V of the program.Passing the RSSA Final Exam demonstrates that you have a foundation of education and understanding of issues related to Social Security.
 Those who pass the final exam and wish to use their RSSA credential designation must agree to maintain their Registered Member status with NARSSA to proudly display the RSSA designation after their name.
 NARSSA as licensor of the trademarks RSSA® and Registered Social Security Analyst® grants Registered Members only a revocable, nontransferable, non-exclusive license to use the registered trademarks in professional practice.